 Under Dr. Lucky’s leadership, the Chorale was offered and pursued other performance opportunities.
 The Chorale was invited to sing for the lighting of the Christmas tree at the Dallas Galleria in 2000 and 2001.
 Chorale members also entertained crowds at Old City Park in 2001 and 2002.

 After six years at the helm, Dr. Lucky resigned as Artistic Directorin May 2003.
 The Chorale’s Officers and Directorsfaced another difficult appointment process.
 Ms. Janette Williams served as Interim Artistic Directoruntil February 2004, when Harry Wooten was appointed to succeed Dr. Lucky as the Artistic Directorfor the Chorale.

-This year the Irving Chorale begins its 26th season.
-The membership has grown and changed; only two charter members remain with us: Mary Cole and Bill Werner.
 The Chorale’s repertoire has also grown to include such masterworks as Handel’s Messiah and Beethoven’s Mass in C, as well as a variety of traditional and contemporary choral music, including anthems, festival compositions, Broadway hits, spirituals, and folk music.